-Major projects that are declared by the Minister for Planning must go through a rigorous, state-run assessment process.
+Major projects that are declared by the Minister for Planning and Local Government (the Minister) must go through a rigorous, state-run assessment process.

 Assessment process steps

 The application is considered by the Minister as to whether the highest level of assessment is required given the environmental, social and economic impacts of the proposal.

 The Minister declares the application as a major development or project under the Planning, Development and Infrastructure Act 2016 (Section 111)

 A formal development application package is received from the applicant as per Practice Direction 4.